amaankhan02/maplejuice/README.md

     * `SELECT ALL FROM D1, D2 WHERE <CONDITION>`
       * launches a SQL JOIN query on the D1 and D2 datasets (must be stored in SDFS) by running maple and juice jobs

+### Further Details
+* The introducer & leader is always VM1.
+However, this can be changed in the `config.go` by changing the `INTRODUCER_LEADER_VM` variable
+* The introducer/leader must always be ran first to allow other nodes to connect to it and join the group.
+* Once the `main` program starts, the non-introducer nodes automatically `join` the network by contacting the introducer since its membership list will only contain the introducer and itself.
+  You do not need to explicitly type `join` - it automatically joins once program starts.
+* You can edit other configuration variables inside `config/config.go`, such as `T_FAIL`, `T_CLEANUP`, `FANOUT`, for the gossip failure detection, and you can also edit the newer configuration variables for MP3 like `SHARD_SIZE`, `REPLICA_COUNT`, `SDFS_ROOT_DIR` etc.
+* Files in the SDFS file system will be stored in the `config.SDFS_ROOT_DIR` folder

+## Failure Detector Architecture Details
+Coming soon...

+## SDFS Architecture Details
+Coming soon...

+## MapleJuice Architecture Details
+Coming soon...